ivan1993spb/ru-supplier/README.md

 2. do any request
 3. copy request url
 4. convert request url into rss feed link by url generator
-5. run ru-supplier
+5. run ru-supplier (proxy)
 6. open your rss client
-7. subscribe to rss feed
+7. subscribe to the rss feed